MA in Journalism and Digital Content Creation

 30th October 2019

 This is a full-time programme which can be studied part-time, over two years.

 Entry requirements for this course will be in accordance with standard Institute admissions procedures.
 Entrants will be expected to hold minimum of a 2.2 honours degree.

-Admission to the Master of Arts in Journalism and Digital Content Creation programme is based on a combination of an online application form and a short interview.
+Admission to the course is based on a combination of an online application form and a short interview.

 Journalism and content creation, by necessity, requires that its practitioners produce clean, competent copy on deadline, often without the benefit of external editing or extensive rewriting.
 It is expected that students entering the course have mastered basic writing skills, including grammar, syntax and the ability to conceptualise and articulate ideas in writing.
 It is also expected that students possess the ability to write in English at a postgraduate level.

 Shortlisted applicants will be interviewed to determine suitability for the programme.
 Recognition of Prior Learning (RPL) will be applicable for candidates entering from the workplace or applying for admission from other institutes.

 The course is a well-rounded, professional programme that prepares graduates for positions in the media.
 The programme blends journalistic tools and techniques with content creation using new technologies and digital media to prepare students for the new media workplace.
 The programme has a strong connection with the media industry.
 Graduates of this programme are well equipped with the requirements to operate as today’s digital journalists and content creators.

 This is a full-time programme which can be studied part-time.
 Part-time students take modules on a phased basis and achieve the programme qualification over a number of academic years.